 Classical/Non-classical: it allows you to focus your research only on Latin words that can be clearly considered as “non-classical” (i.e. forms that do not belong to the tradition of Classical Latin), or on the classical ones.
 For instance, if you select “non-classical”, the query system will return forms such as dede and Cornelio, whereas if you select “classical” it will return forms such as dedit and Cornelius.
 Forms that cannot be classified according to this parameter (i.e. non-Latin words, initials, forms that are completely integrated by editors or that cannot be interpreted) can be searched by selecting “-”.

-More information on such classification may be found in the Documentation page.
+More information on such classification may be found in the references cited in the Documentation page.

-Place: it allows you to limit your search only to texts of a specific place of provenance (only for Rome and Italy and Egypt and Eastern Mediterranean, since all the texts contained in the section Roman Britain are from Vindolanda).
-All toponyms can be seen by clicking the drop down button and are reported in both the Italian (with the province abbreviation) and the Latin form, when possible (e.g. Fabrica di Roma (VT) / Falerii Novi).
-When you select “-” (the second choice in the drop down button, after the empty field for the no-filter option), the query system will return all forms of epigraphic texts of uncertain origin.
-In a few cases, in the drop down menu you will find provenance places indicated by an Italian name, without any (or with unknown) corresponding Latin toponym (e.g. Corleone (PA) / -).
+Place: it allows you to limit your search only to texts of a specific place of provenance (only for Rome and Italy, Egypt and Eastern Mediterranean and Sardinia, since all the texts contained in the section Roman Britain are from Vindolanda).
+All toponyms can be seen by clicking the drop-down button and are reported in both the Italian (with the province abbreviation) and the Latin form, when possible (e.g. Fabrica di Roma (VT) / Falerii Novi).
+When you select “-” (the second choice in the drop-down button, after the empty field for the no-filter option), the query system will return all forms of epigraphic texts of uncertain origin.
+In a few cases, in the drop-down menu you will find provenance places indicated by an Italian name, without any (or with unknown) corresponding Latin toponym (e.g. Corleone (PA) / -).

 Dating from / dating to: these search functions allow you to consider only texts of a specific chronological period.
 For the years befor Christ, the number of the year has to come after a dash (e.g. "-150" for 150 BC, "150" for 150 AD).